Glen & Stephen Thistlewood

 - the N mark on the fake is much heavier than the old which is enclosed in a circle.

-Grape and Cable hatpin holders have also been faked.
+Grape and Cable hatpin holders and butters.

-The fakes turn up in several colours, such as the red/amberina and the blue examples shown here.
+The hatpin holder fakes turn up in several colours, such as the red/amberina and the blue examples shown here.
 Some years ago, we saw boxes full of these fakes at the back of an "antique" store in the US.

-When viewed alongside the Northwood orginal, the fakes are easy to recognise, but on their own they could catch out less experienced collectors.
+When viewed alongside the Northwood original, the fakes are easy to recognise, but on their own they could catch out less experienced collectors.
+The flutes at the top are the most distinctive feature, in that on the fakes, they stick up noticeably, whereas the originals are curved over.

-Red/amberina hatpin folder - FAKE
+FAKE Red/amberina hatpin folder

 Picture